ltrgoddard/thesis/bibl.markdown

 ---, 'The World as Meditation', *The Hudson Review*, 5.3, p.
 334

+Strong, Roy, *The Renaissance Garden in England* (London: Thames & Hudson, 1979)

 Sutherland, Keston, 'Introduction: "Prynne's late work?"', in *Hix Eros: On the Late Poetry of J.H.
 Prynne*, pp. 9--13

 ---, 'J.H.
 Prynne and Philology' (unpublished doctoral thesis, University of Cambridge, 2004)